Especially focuses on finishing the EPs, but also talks about the gig at the Cronos.

 I wasted quite some time just scrolling between takes.
 At some point, I started replacing that with reading manga, which was better.
 I'm thinking that booking could be done during this rest period.

-I chose to focus on the lower part of Morue separately from the higher one.
+I chose to record the lower part of Morue separately from the higher one.

 · Disable dithering when exporting stems from Ableton.